A Rank-Based Reward between a Principal and a Field of Agents: Application to Energy Savings: Application to Energy Savings

+The optimal bonus offered to customers takes a very intuitive shape.
+Indeed, it is rather linear with the rank except for the extreme ranks for which the incentive is amplified.
+We expect this form of contract to be easy to describe to customers and this facilitates the implementation in practice.
+We observe negative values for the 1\% consuming the most (we choose $\tau$ a posteriori in this sense) and goes up to more than 4\euro ~per MWh, which corresponds to a bonus of 66\euro ~in average over the three years.
+This should be compared for instance with the ``Bonus Conso" proposed by TotalEnergies\footnote{\url{https://totalenergies.com/fr/actualites/communiques-de-presse/bonus-conso-hiver-2023-2024-totalenergies-recompense-ses-clients}}, where 30\euro ~are proposed for a reduction of 5\% over one year.
+This confirms that the contract we designed is realistic and can be accepted by customers in practice.

-\paragraph{The $N$-players game.} We now illustrate numerically the behavior of several agents at the $\varepsilon$-Nash equilibrium, with the optimal reward, which is obtained from the limit equilibrium (see Theorem 3.8 in \cite{Bayraktar_2016}).
-The simulation of the trajectories is done using a Euler-Maruyama scheme.
-We refer to~\cite{Ngo_2015} for details on the discretization, as for convergence rates.
+\paragraph{The $N$-players game} We now numerically illustrate the behavior of several individual consumers incentivized by the optimal bonus found in~\Cref{fig::retailer_4k_1}.
+The simulation of the trajectories is done using a Euler-Maruyama scheme, see e.g.~\cite{Ngo_2015} for details on the discretization, as for convergence rates.

-\Cref{fig::traj_1k} displays the evolution of the forecasted consumption.
-At time $t=T=3$, we then have the true consumption on the horizon of each agent.
-In the graph, the values goes from $15$ to $19.5$.
-In both subfigures, the solid lines represents the mean consumption over the large (finite) set of consumers (typically, we average on $1000$ curves).
-Note that the hazard realization is the same in the two graphs, so that each realization can be compared.
-Once again, we observe that the consumption reduction is greater with the additional reward.

-For completeness, \Cref{fig::effortcost_1k} shows the optimal cost of effort of each agent, i.e., $t\mapsto \int_0^t c a^2(s) ds$.
-We observe that each agent is facing almost the same cost, but three curves seems to diverge.
-In fact, they corresponds to three agents that have undergone the most extreme Brownian realization.
-The pink agent has to maintain a high effort to keep the best ranking whereas for the grey and purple agents, the effort they need to do be better ranked is so important (as they are already badly ranked) that they prefer to make a small effort and stay in the same position.